GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 ![OLED flush cutter](/docs/images/buildguide/OLED_cutoff.jpg)

-If you use a metal switch plate consider to cover them with electrical tape to prevent shorts.
+If you use a metal switch plate consider covering them with electrical tape to prevent shorts.

 ![OLED tape on top](/docs/images/buildguide/OLED_tape_top.jpg)

 > **Note**
 > If you need to desolder the OLED or fix its placement just apply a lot of solder to the four pins to connect them.
-This way you can heat all four pins at once and remove it by gently applying force to the bottom edge of the OLED module.
-Be really carefull not to use too much pressure, since you could rip off a pad or destroy the OLED (which happens pretty fast).
+This way you can heat all four pins at once and remove them by gently applying force to the bottom edge of the OLED module.
+Be really careful not to use too much pressure, since you could rip off a pad or destroy the OLED (which happens pretty fast).

 ![OLED desolder](/docs/images/buildguide/OLED_fix.jpg)